 Upload the image(s) or video you'd like to include in your post and then type in or copy and paste the caption you'd like to use.

 ⚠️ It was previously possible to include any location with your post.
 However, on November 2, 2020, Facebook deprecated the Places Search API, which means this is no longer possible.
-Now, through the API, it's only possible to include the location that is associated to the Facebook page linked to your Instagram account.
+Now, through the API, it's only possible to include the location that is associated with a Facebook Page.
 Learn more about this change here.

 - Images and videos must be within Instagram's accepted aspect ratio range (between 4:5 and 1.91:1 for images and between 4:5 and 16:9 for videos), in order to be published automatically.
 If the image or video falls outside of this range, the post will be scheduled as a reminder instead.

 - Videos must be between 3 and 60 seconds.
 If your video is not within this range, you'll see a message letting you know.
 You'll need to adjust the video and then re-upload it.

 Tagging users in images

 ⭐️ The ability to tag users in images is available on our Pro, Premium, and Business plans.
 Learn more about our plans and pricing here.